PercentEquals/DiscordBot/README.md

 # DiscordBot

-Simple bot that sends tiktok videos, slideshows and comments as attachments.
+Simple discord bot that sends tiktok videos, slideshows and comments.
-Can also play audio from tiktok videos and supports youtube videos and discordapp links.
+Also supports audio streaming from tiktok, youtube and discordapp videos.
+Provides commands with multiple options as well as automatic link detection.

 ### Environment:

 - Node.js v18.15.0
 - npm v9.5.0
-- node-ts v10.9.1

 ### Setup:

 1. Run `git clone https://github.com/PercentEquals/DiscordBot`
 2. Run `npm install` in cloned directory
+3. Run `npm i -D tsx`
-3. Create a .env file in the root directory
+4. Create a .env file in the root directory
-4. Add your bot token and app id to the .env file
+5. Add your bot token and app id to the .env file
-5. Run `npm run start` to start the bot
+6. Run `npm run start` to start the bot

 ### Config options